vitormattos/bot-onetimepass/README.md

 To use the bot access [OneTimePassBot](https://t.me/OneTimePassBot) and be happy

 ## If dont believe in my server
-Fork the project, rename `.env.dist` to `.env`, set the necessary values to environments and be happy with your own server and yoyr own bot
+Fork the project, rename `.env.dist` to `.env`, set the necessary values to environments and be happy with your own server and your own bot

 ## Contributing